mozilla/pkipolicy/rootstore/policy.md

 **affiliationChanged**

-The CRLReason affiliationChanged is intended to be used to indicate that the subject's name or other subject information in the certificate has changed, but there is no cause to suspect that the certificate’s private key has been compromised.
+The CRLReason affiliationChanged is intended to be used to indicate that the subject's name or other subject identity information in the certificate has changed, but there is no cause to suspect that the certificate’s private key has been compromised.

 Unless the keyCompromise CRLReason is being used, the CRLReason affiliationChanged MUST be used when:
 *   the certificate subscriber has requested that their certificate be revoked for this reason; or